 Looking for ways to motivate your child?
 Need suggestions for simplifying?
 Would you like to add some innovative ideas to your educational mix?
 Take a tip from the Teaching Toolbox!

 - Beechick Basics

-Dr. Ruth Beechick is a skilled teacher and curriculum developer who happens to think that home is the best place to learn and that parents don’t give themselves enough credit for being the best teachers!
+Dr. Ruth Beechick was a skilled teacher and curriculum developer who considered home the best place to learn.
+She also thought parents didn’t give themselves enough credit for being the best teachers!

 - Learning Lifestyle

 We are not simply teachers, although we are certainly mentors; we are also parents — parents with the responsibility to train our children.
 The training of our children, in all areas of life, revolves around our lifestyle.

 - Learning Styles